ssp21/ssp21-spec/ssp21.md

 #### Responder Handshake Procedure

-Upon receiving a *Request Handshake Begin* message:
+The responder is mostly stateless.
+It does not require the use of a timer or a formal state machine to implement the handshake.
+A single flag can be used to track whether the *pending session* is initialized.

+##### Handling Request Handshake Begin

+The responder always handles the *RequestHandshakeBegin* message in the same way.

-1. The responder records the time this request was received:
+1. The responder records the time the request was received:

     * set *session_start_time = NOW()*